 In order to compare the ability of a Bicycle conjugate and an antibody conjugate to penetrate a tumor, using positron emission tomography, or PET, imaging, we compared a radiolabeled Bicycle to an antibody directed at the same target in a preclinical rodent study.
 As shown in the figure below, we observed that 15% to 20% of the injected dose per gram was detected after administration of the Bicycle in the tumor at 40 to 60 minutes, with no antibody detectable in the tumor during this time.
-We also observed accumulation of the Bicycle in the vasculature.
+We also observed accumulation of the balance of the Bicycles in the bladder and kidneys, indicating rapid renal excretion.
+In contrast, the antibody was detected in the vasculature.